neobrain/steam-runtime-tools/docs/slr-for-game-developers.md

-This variable does not change the logging destination: if `STEAM_LINUX_RUNTIME_LOG` is set to `1`, the Steam Linux Runtime will write messages to its log file, or if not, it will write messages to whatever standard error stream it inherits from Steam.
+This variable does not change the logging destination: if `STEAM_LINUX_RUNTIME_LOG` is set to `1`, the Steam Linux Runtime will write messages to its log file, or if not, it will write messages to the standard error stream that it inherits from Steam.

 For Proton games, the environment variable `PROTON_LOG=1` makes Proton write more verbose output to a log file, usually `~/steam-<appid>.log`.